MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 ```

 ### -GroupIds
 The GroupIds parameter specifies the email addresses of groups that the updated policy applies to.
-Viva feature access management supports [mail-enabled AAD groups](https://docs.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph).
+[Mail-enabled AAD groups](https://docs.microsoft.com/graph/api/resources/groups-overview#group-types-in-azure-ad-and-microsoft-graph) are supported.
 You can enter multiple values separated by commas.

 If you don't want to update who the policy applies to, don't use this parameter.